rokicki/type3search/README.md

 Or you can view searchsample-nofontbb-noscale.pdf in this repository.

-and viewing the resulting PDF in your favorite viewer.

 ## A note on testing

 PDF viewers appear to implement searching and copying text in